What we’re all about

 What matters is what helps the individual and family the most.
 Extraordinary claims require extraordinary evidence.
 Claims of a cure or recovery from autism draw attention without necessarily demonstrating how improvement is measured.
 Whatever works is important – what works for each individual is the issue.
 The illusion of something working can cloud good judgment.

 This education section is to address topics, interests, and issues of individuals and parents of children receiving services.
 It is intended to offer some guidelines on treatment strategies that are able to meet the requirements of science and most importantly – effectiveness.
-Sections that follow will provide brief guidelines of issues of concern.
+Sections that follow will provide additional brief guidelines.

 • One of the most important issues in behavior change is how we determine if the treatment is working.
 Many successes are reported as anecdotes and are often powerful emotional statements.
 To truly determine if a behavior is changing and if that change is a result of the treatment, you must measure the behavior.